Sweeteners and glucose metabolism in pre-diabetes

 We want to find out whether Ace-K consumption reduces the amount of glucose excreted in the urine in healthy individuals and people with pre-diabetes and type 2 diabetes, which would promote higher blood glucose levels.

-Eligible participants will be required to attend 3 sessions (before and after the intervention), 8am to 1pm approximately each, separated at least 7 days.
+Eligible participants will be required to attend three sessions (before and after the intervention), each held between approximately 8am and 1pm, separated by at least seven days.

 Eligibility requirements

-To be eligible for this study, you should be:
+To be eligible for this study, you should:

 Participants must be able to attend the Clinical Research Facility at the Adelaide Health and Medical Sciences Building on North Terrace.